 - And, the other third (33 percent) decline quickly, at an alarmingly fast pace.

-It is also so true that after an autopsy, doctors often learn that the patient is suffering from more than one type of dementia.
+It is also true that after an autopsy, doctors often learn that the patient is suffering from more than one type of dementia.
 In about 37 per cent of cases, an entirely different diagnosis was made after the patient's death.

 One reason why this happens is because the patient might experience additional neurological damage after the initial clinical diagnosis.
 This additional neurological damage sometimes explains why a given patient all of a sudden, starts to go downhill fast.